qthequartermasterman/fallout-houston-campaign/docs/Story/outline.md

 flowchart LR
     subgraph prologue["Prologue: Dawn of Tranquility"]
         P1[Main Quest: Lunar Conspiracy Unveiled]
-    end
+        P_rest[Other vignettes from _Dawn of Tranquility_ are presented throughout the rest of the campaign as narrative devices.] end
     subgraph act1["Act 1: Rising Tensions"]
         A1[Main Quest: Lost in the Bayou];